AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/config-vars/s-linktrackevents.md

 <a href="test.php" onClick="s=s_gi('rs1');s.eVar1='value C';s.events='';s.tl(this,'o')">eVar1 is recorded</a>
 ```

 No primeiro link, observe que a variável events retém o valor definido antes do clique no link.
-Isso permite que event1 seja enviado com o link personalizado.
-In the second example, the link to event2 is not recorded because it is not listed in `linkTrackEvents`.
+This allows `event1` to be sent with the custom link.
+In the second example, the link to `event2` is not recorded because it is not listed in `linkTrackEvents`.

 Para evitar confusão e possíveis problemas, a Adobe recomenda preencher [`linkTrackVars`](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/variables-analytics-reporting/config-var/s-linktrackvars.html) e `linkTrackEvents` no evento `onClick` de um link usado para o rastreamento de links.